3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Span

-There are 4 situations you may want to use the span tag to separating the content:
+There are 4 situations you may want to use the span tag to separate the content:

 1. When you want to use an emoji on the H1 heading
-2. When you want to create a heading within the [spoiler block](#spoiler) - It wouldn't be treat as a heading in the Outline plugin
+2. When you want to create a heading within the [spoiler block](#spoiler) - It wouldn't be treated as a heading in the Outline plugin
 3. When you want to split out the side information within a list
 4. When you want to split out the side information within a list which is in the [spoiler block](#spoiler)

 ### How to use

-If you are using span in the H1 heading or in a list:
+If you are using span in the H1 heading or a list:
-- You can start an open tag in a new line but don't including any blank line between the paragraph content and span content.
+- You can start an open tag in a new line but don't include any blank line between the paragraph content and span content.

 If you are using span in the spoiler block to create a heading:
 - Please always start an open tag in a new line.